IBM/conversation-data-framework/scripts.md

 ```

 ## Add additional json to the workspace
-The `workspace_addjson.py` script takes the workspace as the -w parameter, JSON file to be added as the -j, and the target varible as the -t parameter.
-The script finds all occurences of the target variable in the workspace and adds the JSON file there.
+The `workspace_addjson.py` script takes the workspace as the -w parameter, directory with the workspace as the -d parameter, JSON file to be added as the -j parameter, and the target variable as the -t parameter.
+The script finds all occurrences of the target variable in the workspace and adds the JSON file there.

 ```
-python script/workspace_addjson.py -w workspace.json -j complex_context_object.json -t my_context_data_object
+python scripts/workspace_addjson.py -w workspace.json -d ./outputs/ -j complex_context_object.json -t my_context_data_object
 ```

 It can be also used in the update_all.py script.
 The `[includejsondata]` section has to be added to the common.cfg where the JSON file and the target node are defined followingly (the workspace is the one defined in the `[outputs]` section):